PTA Admission Procedures

 - In-district residency

-- Completion of anatomy and physiology and medical terminology
+- Completion of Oakton equivalent anatomy and physiology and medical terminology

 - Progress toward completion of other general education requirements

-- Work experience in a physical therapy setting (proof required)
+- Work experience in a physical therapy setting as a PTA technician or aide (proof required through employment letter)

 - Completion of a U.S. college degree (Associate, Bachelor, Master or Doctorate)